-- make it clear during any investigation that it is always in a pupil's best interests to tell the truth, and that the pupil's candour will be reflected in any sanction that is eventually applied; - make it clear where appropriate that a sanction is being applied to deal with a pupil's behaviour and not to stigmatize the pupil; - avoid early escalation towards severe sanctions, reserving them for the most serious or persistent misbehaviour; - avoid sanctions becoming cumulative and automatic, by taking into account a pupil's individual needs, age and understanding; - wherever possible, avoid whole-group sanctions that punish the innocent as well as the guilty; - consider using sanctions that are a logical consequence of the pupil's inappropriate behaviour (for example, if work is not completed in class the pupil might be brought back to finish it off); - use sanctions to help the pupil and others to learn from mistakes, and recognize how they can improve their behaviour; - when appropriate, use sanctions that put right harm caused by unacceptable behaviour; - never issue a sanction that is humiliating or degrading; - apply sanctions in a calm and controlled manner; - ensure that sanctions are seen as inevitable and consistent, such that pupils should know that a sanction, when mentioned, will be used; - attempt to link the concept of sanctions to the concept of choice, so that pupils see the connection between their own behaviour, and its impact on themselves and others, and increasingly take responsibility for their own behaviour.
+- make it clear during any investigation that it is always in a pupil's best interests to tell the truth, and that the pupil's candour will be reflected in any sanction that is eventually applied; - sanctions are always to be used in conjunction with restorative practice, so students can identify the effects of their behaviour on other students. - make it clear where appropriate that a sanction is being applied to deal with a pupil's behaviour and not to stigmatise the pupil; - avoid early escalation towards severe sanctions, reserving them for the most serious or persistent misbehaviour; - avoid sanctions becoming cumulative and automatic, by taking into account a pupil's individual needs, age and understanding; - wherever possible, avoid whole-group sanctions that punish the innocent as well as the guilty; - consider using sanctions that are a logical consequence of the pupil's inappropriate behaviour (for example, if work is not completed in class the pupil might be brought back to finish it off); - use sanctions to help the pupil and others to learn from mistakes, and recognize how they can improve their behaviour; - when appropriate, use sanctions that put right harm caused by unacceptable behaviour; - never issue a sanction that is humiliating or degrading; - apply sanctions in a calm and controlled manner; - ensure that sanctions are seen as inevitable and consistent, such that pupils should know that a sanction, when mentioned, will be used; - attempt to link the concept of sanctions to the concept of choice, so that pupils see the connection between their own behaviour, and its impact on themselves and others, and increasingly take responsibility for their own behaviour.